 With regard to the first point, Turner borrows a page from Schaeffer: “Rather than asking, Is this artist saved? ask, Is this piece of work technically excellent?
 Is it a valid expression of the artist’s view of the world?
 Are form and content well integrated?
 Is truth communicated?”
 With regard to the other, he invites us to view “truth” as consisting of “concentric circles”: with Christ and the cross at the center, but with other truths (such as scientific and moral truth) radiating out from it.
 Some Christians are certainly called to write about the central truth, Turner argues, but not all; the world needs Christians speaking relatable truth in all spheres of life.

 It’s a message that will resonate with our members, and one that should speak to those outside of our little pop-culture-loving circle as well.
 After all, the message of the gospel is the Christ has triumphed over not just sin and death, but over all of creation—including the arts.
 Christians are free to serve God as evangelists, and farmers, and plumbers, and—yes—artists.

-To receive a free copy of Steve Turner’s Imagine: A Vision for Christians in the Arts, consider becoming a member of Christ and Pop Culture for as little as $5 per month.
-You’ll get free stuff each month, full access to CAPC Magazine (including all back issues), entrance to our exclusive members group on Facebook—and you’ll help us keep the lights on.
+To receive a free digital copy of Steve Turner’s Imagine: A Vision for Christians in the Arts, consider becoming a member of Christ and Pop Culture for as little as $5 per month.
+You’ll get free stuff each month, full access to our digital Christ and Pop Culture Magazine (including all back issues), entrance to our exclusive members-only group on Facebook—and you’ll help us keep the lights on.
 Join now.